 TUMMY TUCK AND LIPOSUCTION

 Pregnancy is no joke.
 Hormones, stretched abdominal skin and weight gain means we may end up with fat accumulation in places we might not like.
-An abdominoplasty, or tummy tuck, is a major procedure.
+Abdominoplastys, or tummy tucks, are major cosmetic procedures.
 General anesthesia is required and most people are seriously laid up for at least a few weeks.
 Waiting at least a year after giving birth to your last child is recommended (trust us, you won’t want to do it again).
 The procedure looks like this: After a hipto- hip incision is made, skin is lifted allowing the rectus muscles to be tightened like a corset and excess skin and stretch marks to be trimmed away.
 “The result is a flatter, smoother abdomen without the redundant skin overhang,” Partridge says.
 Liposuction, which is often performed in conjunction with sculpting your desired shape, can also help contour other areas where diet-resistant fat has taken residence.
 “Liposuction is performed by making tiny incisions and inserting a blunt tipped cannula into the fat layer, then removing small amounts of fat cells evenly and permanently,” she says.
 Some newer types use radiofrequency and ultrasound to liquefy fat, resulting in less trauma, more refined contouring and skin-tightening properties.

 Frequency: Typically once, though follow-ups to fine-tune results are common.